rotsee/protokollen/README.md

 [Here is an example csv file](https://github.com/rotsee/protokollen/blob/master/data/xpath_sample_dalarna_and_gavleborg.csv) with xPaths from Dalarna and Gävleborg.
 The table should contain the following columns:

 * `source`: Used to categorize documents.
 In our case names of municipalities.
 * `baseurl`: The starting point for the harvest.
 * Zero or more `preclick1`, `preclick2`, ...: xPaths pointing at stuff (e.g. form elements) that need to be clicked in order to access the list of documents.
 * One or more `dlclick1`, `dlclick2`, ...: xPaths pointing at the links that need too be followed for each download.
 All paths will be followed recursively:

+&nbpsp;

      url─>preclick1─>preclick2─┬─>dlclick1─┬>dlclick2─>Sålunda kommunstyrelse 2008-01-24.pdf
                                │           ├>dlclick2─>Sålunda kommunstyrelse 2008-03-14.pdf
                                │           ├>dlclick2─>Sålunda kommunstyrelse 2008-05-02.pdf
                                │           ├>dlclick2─>Sålunda kommunstyrelse 2008-06-12.pdf
                                │           └>dlclick2─>Bil.
 1: Motion om namnbyte på kommunen.pdf
                                └─>dlclick1─┬>dlclick2─>Ingalunda kommunstyrelse 2008-07-24.pdf
                                            ├>dlclick2─>Ingalunda kommunstyrelse 2008-09-11.pdf
                                            └>dlclick2─>Ingalunda kommunstyrelse 2008-11-26.pdf

 Extracting data from documents
 ------------------------------